 Top 10 Dog Breeds

-The list of 175 dog breeds was narrowed down to the top 10 four-legged companions that Americans preferred to take home.
+The list of 178 dog breeds was narrowed down to the top 10 four-legged companions that Americans preferred to take home.
+Check out our Top 10 Dog Breeds Infographic for a quick visual of the list.

 Drum roll, please…

-For the second year in a row, the Rottweiler lands on the AKC's list of top dogs, moving up from No. 10 to ninth place.
-The large, sometimes formidable-looking dog has become a family favorite due to its loving and affectionate personality.
+The large, sometimes formidable-looking Rottweiler has become a family favorite due to its loving and affectionate personality.
 One of the oldest-known herding dogs dating back to the Roman Empire, this German breed was originally bred to be a hunting companion.
 Today, with their sharp skills, Rottweilers are frequently used in search and rescue, as guide dogs for the blind, and as guard or police dogs. .

 According to the American Kennel Club, the Rottweiler is basically a calm, confident and courageous dog with a self-assured aloofness, responding quietly and with a wait-and-see attitude to influences in its environment.
 It has an inherent desire to protect home and family, and is an intelligent dog with a strong willingness to work, making them especially suited as a companion, guardian and general all-purpose dog.